pydio/pydio-doc-howto/misc_manage_ownership.md

 In this HowTo, we take a closer look at the visibility parameters of the shared resources:

-- what they are
+- What they are,
-- how to enable them
+- How to enable them,
-- and a few use cases
+- A few use cases.

 ### Cells ownership